Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 CMP PC, R4, ;Computes PC-R4 and sets the status flags.

 ADD R1, R2, 1024 ;Computes R2+1024 and writes the result into R1.
-However a second machine instruction is needed to load 1024 into a remporary register.
+However, a second machine instruction is needed to load 1024 into a temporary register.
 ADD R1, R2, 0b1, LSL 10 ;Does the same as the Assembly command above, but this one only needs one machine instruction.
 ```